securefederatedai/openfl/docs/multiple_plans.rst

 Managing Multiple Plans
 ***********************

-With |productName|, you can use multiple Federation Learning Plans (FL Plan) for the same workspace.
+With |productName|, you can use multiple Federation Learning plans (FL plan) for the same workspace.
 All FL plans are located in the **WORKSPACE.FOLDER/plan/plans** directory.

 The following are the :code:`fx` commands to manage your FL plans: